 By avoiding or restricting debt you could take the first step toward living below your means and improving your financial position.
 Paying down debt — especially if it comes with a high interest rate — could put you on solid footing.

 Sticking to a budget may seem like common sense, but so often this rule is broken.
 For instance, 51% of Americans confessed to overspending to impress someone else, according to a 2024 survey commissioned by LendingTree.
-Among those who overspent to show off, 56% admitted it drove them into debt.
+Among those who overspent to show off, 56% admitted this impulse has driven them into debt.

-Since it’s common to go over your budget it makes sense to add a margin-of-safety.
+Since it’s common for consumers to go over your budget, it can make sense to add a margin of safety.
 If you assume that all your expenses will be 10% to 15% higher, for example, you can limit the chances of overspending and relying on credit.

 In cases where exceeding your budget is a necessity rather than a compulsion, it pays to have an emergency fund to fall back on.
 Stashing away three to six months’ worth of expenses can help you stay afloat if your life takes a sudden financial turn.